montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 Note that the `action` listener type works for clicks, but you could optionally use the `hover` type instead.

-You can examine the complete code for this component on GitHub

 ## Manipulating a 3D Node through Bindings

 Building on the previous example, you may want to make the scene respond to a user's click (or tab) event.
 In the duck wader example, the binding that applies the CSS class to the 3D node is static, that is, the value is always `true`.
 But the real power of the MontageJS binding system comes into play when you use it to control whether the CSS class is applied.